 - Thai Red curry paste - 2-3 tsp

 - Heat a pan on medium heat.

-- Pour coconut milk in the pan.
+- Pour coconut milk into the pan.

 - Add 2 tbsp of Thai red curry paste.